digitaltrails/vdu_controls/README.md

   * For Wayland, if smart-window is enabled, switch the app's Qt platform to XWayland (xcb).
 (Wayland doesn't allow applications to precisely place their own windows!)
   * Save and restore main app position and geometry when its hidden or restored from the system tray.
+  * Altering the smart-window option now requires a restart (to switch between Wayland and XWayland).

 * 2.1,4
   * Provide a setting for enabling dbus-events - ddcutil-service DPMS and hotplug detection.
   * Default the dbus-event setting to off, which is less troublesome for some VDUs/GPUs/drivers.